How to integrate with the GOV.UK Pay API

 an ID or primary key

-the service the user requested
+the service your user requested

 the GOV.UK Pay